Polymer/old-docs-site/1.0/docs/devguide/events.md

 Listening for certain gestures controls the scrolling direction for touch input.
 For example, nodes with a listener for the `track` event will prevent scrolling by default.
-Elements can be override scroll direction with `this.setScrollDirection(direction, node)`, where `direction` is one of `'x'`, `'y'`, `'none'`, or `'all'`, and `node` defaults to `this`.
+Elements can override scroll direction with `this.setScrollDirection(direction, node)`, where `direction` is one of `'x'`, `'y'`, `'none'`, or `'all'`, and `node` defaults to `this`.